Cheapest car insurance in Minnesota for a bad driving record

 Cheapest car insurance in Minnesota with a DUI

-While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $1,658.
+While many insurers offer coverage after a DUI, State Farm has the lowest rate at $1,658.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Minnesota.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Minnesota.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI